 Tragically, most of her students lost their lives in the Holocaust, but a few surviving students transplanted her mission and ideals in their new homes in the US and Israel.
-Her vision inspired not only her generation but each successive generation since and more than one million students have benefited from Sarah’s belief in the Jewish woman.
+Her vision inspired not only her generation but each successive generation since and more than one million students have benefited from Sara’s belief in the Jewish woman.

 Rabbi Meisels was extremely devoted to the institution and its students and under his tutelage, thousands of young women received an exemplary education in a warm and positive environment.

 Yet, the visionary that he was, Rabbi Meisels was also highly committed to the ideals of the school’s namesake and he sought opportunities to make a difference in the wider community.
-Upon learning of the need to train special educators who would be prepared to work with students with disabilities, Rabbi Meisels founded the Sarah Schenirer Institute for Special Education.
+Upon learning of the need to train special educators who would be prepared to work with students with disabilities, Rabbi Meisels founded the Sara Schenirer Institute for Special Education.
 By partnering with local colleges and universities, students earned a degree in Education and Special Education, enjoyed careers in the field of education, and made significant contributions to the community.